-The relevant studies mentioned fall short in providing specific information on the current state of pre-service English teachers' mental models of climate change and its integration into ELT.
-Previous efforts have primarily delved into perspectives and acceptance of sustainability integration into ELT, encompassing few pre-service and most in-service English teacher contexts.
-Thus, more attempts to examine sustainability within teacher education are warranted (Mercer et al. 2022), especially concerning the issue of climate change and its practices in ELT.
-These efforts have yielded important insights into the comprehension and willingness of pre-service English teachers to address climate change.
+The relevant studies mentioned fall short in providing specific information on the current state of pre-service English teachers' mental models of climate change and its integration in ELT.
+Previous efforts have primarily delved into perspectives and acceptance of sustainability integration in ELT, encompassing few in pre-service and most in-service English teacher contexts.
+Thus, more attempts on sustainability within teacher education are warranted (Mercer et al. 2022), especially on the issue of climate change and its practices in ELT.
+These efforts help us extract important insights on the comprehension and willingness of pre-service English teachers to address climate change.
+For more information on climate change education in ELT, please refer to Section 2.3, which focuses on climate change.